ElektraInitiative/libelektra/doc/decisions/transformations.md

 The problem, in general, can be described as: Which phase of the KDB should be used for notifications/change tracking?

+We differntiate between three types:

+- *stored* name/value/metadata: How it is actually stored, i.e. the state returned by and passed to the `storage` plugins.
+- *runtime* name/value/metadata: How it is at runtime, i.e. what is returned by `kdbGet` and passed to `kdbSet`.
+- *intermediate* name/value/metadata: Any state inbetween the two.

 ### Observed problems with changing key names

 For example, the [`rename` plugin](../../src/plugins/rename/README.md) supports different transformations for `get` and `set`.